faelbalboa/faelbalboa/README.md

 <h1 align="center"> A little bit about me :satisfied:</h1>

 <!-- Descrição da bio -->
-<h4> Brazilian, born in Santa Maria-RS and living in Recife for 15 years, CEO @refact, I'm a fullstack developer, passionate about programming and technology in general.
-Specialist in creating web applications and websites optimized for search engines.
-In his spare time I study UX / UI and brand design, working as a freelancer, people who want to enter the digital world or, creating brands and making digital marketing campaigns for small and medium entrepreneurs.</h4>
+<h4> Brazilian, born in Santa Maria-RS and living in Recife for 15 years.
+CEO @refact, a fullstack developer, passionate about programming and technology in general.
+Specialist in creating web applications and websites to optimized searches about engines.
+In my spare time, I study UX / UI, brand design, working as a freelancer to help people who want to enter the digital world.
+Within these habilites, I create brands and digital marketing campaigns for small and medium entrepreneurs.</h4>